rkcrayton/Slox/readme.md

   Recursive descent parser that builds AST from tokens

 - **`interpreter.py`**
-  Tree-walk interpreter that executes the AST
+  Tree walk interpreter that executes the AST

 - **`environment.py`**
   Variable storage with support for nested scopes